There are over 25,000 species of orchids. So they’re a diverse group! In fact they’re one of the largest families of flowering plants on earth.

 Light: They need bright light, similar to Cattleya orchids, and can even handle some direct sun.

-Watering: Oncidiums prefer to be kept slightly moist during their growing season.
+Watering: Oncidiums like to be kept slightly moist throughout their growing season.

 Paphiopedilum (Lady’s Slipper Orchid)

-Paphiopedilum orchids, or Lady’s Slipper orchids, are unique and distinctive with their pouch-like flowers.
-These orchids are highly sought after for their unusual and intricate blooms.
-They do well in indoor environments with a little extra care.
+Paphiopedilum orchids, or Lady’s Slipper orchids, have a unique look with flowers that have a sort of pouch.
+They’re very popular and sought after for those unusual flowers.
+They do well in indoors with a little extra care.

 Care Tips

-Light: They prefer low to medium light levels, making them ideal for rooms with less natural light.
+Light: They prefer low to medium light levels.
+So definitely a good choice for rooms that get less natural light.

-Watering: Keep the potting medium evenly moist, but never soggy.
+Watering: Keep the potting medium evenly moist but never let it get soggy.

 Cymbidium (Boat Orchid)

-Cymbidium orchids are known for their impressive flower spikes, which can carry up to 30 blossoms at a time.
-They are more tolerant of cooler conditions compared to many other orchids, which makes them a good choice for homes that may not maintain tropical temperatures year-round.
+Cymbidium orchids have amazing flower spikes which can carry up to 30 blossoms at a time.
+Unlike a lot of other orchids they can tolerate cooler conditions.
+So a good choice for homes that cant keep tropical temperatures all year round.

 Care Tips

-Light: Bright light is essential, though they should be protected from direct midday sun.
+Light: Bright light is really important.
+Although they should be protected from direct midday sun.

-Watering: These orchids prefer to be kept moist, especially when they are actively growing.
+Watering: Like to be kept moist, especially when they are actively growing.

 Miltoniopsis (Pansy Orchid)